Hardwick, Massachusetts: Education

 Hardwick is part of the Quabbin Regional School District, along with Barre, Hubbardston, New Braintree, and Oakham.
 Elementary School Students attend Hardwick Elementary School from grades K–6, middle school students attend Quabbin Regional Middle School from grades 7–8, and high school students attend Quabbin Regional High School from grades 9–12.
+Hardwick is also part of the Pathfinder Regional Vocational-Technical High School District, comprising Belchertown, Granby, Hardwick, Oakham, Monson, New Braintree, Palmer, Ware, and Warren.

 Library

 The public library in Hardwick was established in 1892.
 In fiscal year 2008, the town of Hardwick spent 1.58% ($64,023) of its budget on its public library—approximately $24 per person.
 In fiscal year 2017, the town budget provided the library with 1.16 percent of the total budget, or $26.18 per year for each resident.

+A library in the Village of Gilbertville was constructed in 1911 to replace a library housed over one of the nearby Gilbert Company mills.
+The Gilbertville Library was dedicated on March 29, 1913, by Association President, Charles A. Ware, who acknowledged the library being given by E.H.
+Gilbert.

+The building today retains most of its original design.
+The only significant change occurred when a barrier-free entrance was added.
+This new entryway, completed in 2002, was designed to complement the charm and beauty of the original plan.
+The library is funded through donations, fundraising by the Association and town funds.